akkikiki/diffuplug/README.md

 ## Overview

-I have successfully created a vLLM plugin for Diffusion Language Models (Dream and LLaDA).
+This repository is a vLLM plugin for Diffusion Language Models (LLaDA and Dream [WIP]).
 This plugin allows the diffusion models from the Diffulex/D2fEngine project to run on vLLM's high-performance inference engine.

 ## Project Structure